madhusudhanrao-ppm/developer/ai-for-financialservices/README.md

 ## Getting Started

-MISSING
+Please sign up for Oracle Cloud Account

 ### Prerequisites

 This lab assumes you have the following:

-* An Oracle account
+* An Oracle cloud account
 * Intermediate developer knowledge of Oracle APEX and Oracle PL/SQL

-## Notes/Issues

-MISSING

 ## URLs

 * Nothing at this time